ailyenyen/PlotPoint/README.md

 ---

-## IV.
-Instructions for Running the Program
+## ✒️Instructions for Running the Program
 - **User LogIn or SignUp**
   - Upon launching the program, you will be prompted to log in or sign up.
   - **Log In**: If you already have an account, enter your credentials to access the program.